 CLICK HERE to use this interactive crochet calculator, to price all your crochet projects:

-What should I sell, what do people want to buy?
+what do people want to buy?

 How should I decide what products to sell in my shop?